wmarshall484/DSI_LECTURES_2/python-intro/notes/notes.md

     print i
 ```

-The `range` function will create a list of length 1000 and then we iterate over it.
+In Python 2, the `range` function will create a list of length 1000 and then we iterate over it.
 This is very wasteful for space!
 We don't need to create a list of 1000 elements and store it in memory!
 We can use a *generator* to save the memory:

 ```python
 for i in xrange(1000):
     print i
 ```

-The `xrange` function will generate the next value when it's needed, but won't pre-generate everything like the `range` function.
+In Python 2, the `xrange` function will generate the next value when it's needed, but won't pre-generate everything like the `range` function.

+In Python 3, `xrange` is deprecated and `range` creates a generator by default, already optimized.

 You'll see other examples of generators below.
+For the rest of the assignment, we will work in Python 3.

 ## Looping tools